-Chapter 4 CPU Card
+Chapter 5 CPU Card

-4.2 CPU-3 XCON (880120 / 880121 / 880022 / 880160)
+5.2 CPU-5 XCON (880320)

-The CPU-3 XCON card controls the integrated access system.
+The CPU-5 XCON card controls the integrated access system.
 It performs the following functions:

 - Initializes the system upon power-up, and runs a self-test on all cards plugged into the chassis at that time. - Polls all cards in the system every second to determine their operating status. - Processes all incoming operator commands and displays the responses in a series of operator interface screens for each card in the system.
-The operator interface system (local VT-100 terminal, remote computer, or network management system) connects to the Interface card, which sends these commands to the CPU card for processing.
-The Interface card is described in Chapter 5 of this manual. - Includes circuitry that allows you to cross-connect DS0 time slots between T1 and E1 lines connected to the system WAN cards.
-Refer to the DS0 time slot assignment operations. - Includes a test pattern generator for T1 and E1 line test purposes. - Performs master-slave CPU arbitration.
+The operator interface system (local VT-100 terminal, remote computer, or network management system) connects to the Interface card, which sends these commands to the CPU card for processing. - Includes circuitry that allows you to cross-connect DS0 time slots between T1 and E1 lines connected to the system WAN cards.
+Refer to the DS0 time slot assignment operations. - Includes a test pattern generator for T1 and E1 line test purposes. - Performs primary-secondary CPU arbitration.
 In a system with redundant CPU cards, the two CPU cards communicate their status to each other.
-If the master CPU card fails, the redundant card takes over and becomes the master.
+If the primary CPU card fails, the redundant card takes over and becomes the primary.

-4.2.1 Card Jumper/Switch Settings
+5.2.1 Card Jumper/Switch Settings

-This card does not have any on-board jumpers.
-The CPU-3 XCON Card has no jumper or switch settings.
+The CPU-5 XCON Card does not have any on-board jumpers and switch settings.

-4.2.1.1 Card External Connectors and Pinouts
+5.2.1.1 Card External Connectors and Pinouts

-This card does not have any external connectors.
+The CPU-5 XCON card does not have any external connectors.

-4.2.1.2 Installing the Card
+5.2.1.2 Installing the Card

-Install the CPU-3 card into slot C1 of the system chassis.
+Install the CPU-5 card into slot C1 of the system chassis.
 If your system will use redundant CPU cards, also install another identical card into slot C2.
-The card in slot C1 will be the master, and the card in slot C2 will be the slave.
+The card in slot C1 will be the primary, and the card in slot C2 will be the secondary.

-4.3 CPU Card User Screens and Settings
+5.3 CPU Card User Screens and Settings